Connect with others who understand.

 Lupus and Other Allergies

-While food allergies have not been definitively shown to be related to lupus, other forms of allergic conditions are commonly found in people with the disease.
+So far, food allergies haven’t been proven to be related to lupus.
+Other forms of allergic conditions, however, are commonly found in people with the disease.

-It is essential to see a health care provider right away if you are experiencing an allergic reaction.
-Anaphylaxis, a severe allergic reaction, can be life-threatening without quick treatment, so call 911 immediately if you experience difficulty breathing, dizziness, fainting, or a drop in blood pressure.
+See a healthcare provider right away if you’re experiencing an allergic reaction.
+Anaphylaxis — a severe allergic reaction — can be life-threatening without quick treatment.
+Call 911 immediately if you experience difficulty breathing, dizziness, fainting, or a drop in blood pressure.

 A MyLupusTeam Member